Proverb: Taking Correction, or How Not to Be Stupid

 The bigger question is: What do we do when we get criticized or corrected, regardless of how it’s communicated?
 On top of that, the Bible says one of its purposes is to provide reproof and correction (2 Timothy 3:16).
 How we take criticism, especially from the Word of God, but also from other people, is no small matter.

-Proverbs and implications
+Proverbs about taking correction and implications

 1. Proverbs 12:1: “Whoever loves instruction loves knowledge, but he who hates correction is stupid.”